 Gatwick Airport: This is the second busiest airport in London and the UK.
 There are also modern trains to the city from Gatwick Airport, located about 40 km south of London (Gatwick Express, fares about 18 pounds in 2018).
 Normal long-distance trains also stop at this airport, for example, on the route from London to Brighton.
-Buses and trains between Gatwick and London can be booked cheaply on this great German language website.

 London City Airport: This airport is located in the center of London.
 The Dockland Light Railway (DLR) stops here and connects the airport with the Underground system.
 However, tourists rarely arrive at this airport.